BenjaminPlanterose/evCpGs/README.md

 Please send an email at b.planterosejimenez@erasmusmc.nl if any issues arise while running.

 ### References and Supporting Information
-B. Planterose *et al.* (**2018**).
+B. Planterose *et al* (**2018**).
 Universal epigenetic dissimilarity: DNA methylation variation that is equivalent between monozygotic co-twins and unrelated individuals.